What is the favorite startup hiring tip you received from your mentor?

 The electricity meter would blast every summer.

-Anyways, the landlord was a gentleman because of circumstances.
+The landlord was a gentleman because of the circumstances.

 Coming back to the topic.
-I hope you find the above tips useful.
+I hope you find the above startup recruiting and hiring tips useful.

 Startups fail or survive because of employees.